Fake Law Firms

 Some law firms, depending on your case, will require upfront costs, but there are still several ways to avoid being taken advantage of by false law firms.

 Scenario 2: Legal Action Threats

-In a second variation of the scam, fake lawyers contact victims via phone and claim to represent loan companies, the Government or even simple citizen.
+In a second variation of the scam, fake lawyers contact victims via phone and claim to represent loan companies, the Government or even simple citizens.
 They say there has been a legal action taken against you or a family member.
 They also provide a bogus case number assigned to your name.

-The scammers ask you for personal information otherwise they threat to proceed with the legal action.
+The scammers ask you for personal information otherwise they threaten to proceed with the legal action.
 The conversation may vary, but the bottom line is that they will ask for money if you want the case removed from the court schedule.